Submissions

 S U B M I T T I N G A P A P E R

-> Submission must include ITEMS I, II, III
+> A submission must include ITEMS I, II, III (for micrographs), IV, and V

 ITEM I

-Carefully follow - do not improvise - the Manuscript Template WORD document which provides step-by-step instructions for presenting a manuscript.
-The template is downloaded here: https://www.serbiosoc.org.rs/NewUploads/Uploads/Manuscript.Template.docx
+Authors must follow the Manuscript Template WORD document with step-by-step instructions for presenting a manuscript, which is downloaded here: https://www.serbiosoc.org.rs/NewUploads/Uploads/Manuscript.Template.docx

 ITEM II

-The Serbian Biological Society is committed to supporting open scientific exchange and enabling authors to achieve best practices in sharing and archiving research data.
-Authors of articles published in the Archives of Biological Sciences are expected to share their research data supporting the central findings of a published study.
+The Serbian Biological Society encourages open scientific exchange, enabling authors to achieve best practices in sharing and archiving research data supporting the central findings of their published study.

 For data available in a publicly accessible repository: